Cox rings and symplectic quotient singularities with torus action: Binary tetrahedral group

-\begin{corollary} Taking a GIT quotient of $\Spec \cR$ by the Picard torus action with respect to the linearization given by character $(a,b)$ with $a>b>0$ and with $b>a>0$ one obtains the two symplectic resolutions of $\bC^{4}/G$. \end{corollary}
+The next theorem also follows from Theorem~\ref{thm:Cox-ring}, but as we need it before we prove this theorem it is proven independently in the Section~\ref{section:smoothness-of-GIT-quotient}. \begin{theorem} Taking GIT quotients of $\Spec \cR$ by the Picard torus action with respect to the linearization given by a character $(a,b)$ with $a>b>0$ and with $b>a>0$ one obtains the two symplectic resolutions of $\bC^{4}/G$. \end{theorem}

 \begin{remark} The weights of the $T$-action on global sections of the fixed line bundle $L$ on $X$ are lattice points in $\bZ^2$.
 Taking a convex hull one obtains a lattice polyhedron in $\bR^2$.
-For example fixing a line bundle $L=2L_1+L_2$ one gets a polyhedron with tail equal to the positive quadrant of $\bR^2$ and with a head spanned by the lattice points from the picture below:
+For example fixing a line bundle $L=2L_1+L_2$ one gets a polyhedron with the recession cone equal to the positive quadrant of $\bR^2$ and with a head spanned by the lattice points from the picture below:

-By~\cite[Lemma~2.4(c)]{BWW} if $L$ is globally generated, then marked vertices of this polyhedron correspond to $T$-fixed points of $X$ where $X$ is the resolution on which $L$ is relatively ample.
-We will see in~\ref{lemma-polytopes} that indeed fixed points of this polytope correspond to points in $X^T$ and in lemma~\ref{lemma:ggbundles} that $L$ is globally generated. \end{remark}
+By~\cite[Lem~2.4(c)]{BWW} if $L$ is globally generated, then marked vertices of this polyhedron correspond to $T$-fixed points of $X$ where $X$ is the resolution on which $L$ is relatively ample.
+We will see in~\ref{lemma-polytopes} that indeed fixed points of this polytope correspond to points in $X^T$ and in Lemma~\ref{lemma:ggbundles} that $L$ is globally generated. \end{remark}

-\section{The structure of the central fibre}
+\subsection{The structure of the central fibre}